Explore Edinburgh with megabus

 Edinburgh: getting around

 Take the megabus to Edinburgh and you won’t need to worry about petrol or parking.
-Plus, you’ll get all mod-cons – like power sockets and free WiFi – on the way, not to mention a 20kg luggage allowance.
+Plus, you’ll usually get all mod-cons – like charging points* and free WiFi* – on the way, not to mention a 20kg luggage allowance.

 Once you’re in Edinburgh itself, it’s really easy to get around.
 This Scottish city may be hilly, but it’s also nice and compact, so you can walk between lots of the big attractions.
 If your journey is a little longer, take the bus or the tram.
 And if you’re heading to Edinburgh Airport, the Airlink100 runs a 24-hour service.